Dixie Lee Fried Chicken: History

 In 2006, Joe Murano assumed the management of the company as a president.
 His previous franchise experience is with Kingston local chains Bandito Video (now defunct) and Papa Pete's pizza.
 The corporate head office was located in Napanee, Ontario and the company listed by OTC Markets Group as over-the-counter stock Dixie Lee International Industries, Inc (Pink Sheets: DLII).

-In January 2006, as Joe Murrano took corporate ownership, by June 2006, Maria Struik and John Struik became entangled in a legal battle with the new corporate owner.
-In May 2008, John became suddenly ill and was diagnosed with pancreatic cancer; he died in June 2008.
-Although Maria had always been involved in the business, it was more in a supporting role.
-After John's death, she honored his previous agreement with Dixie Lee.
-The legal battle ended in September 2011; however she was left with many ongoing leases.
-Dixie Lee Food Systems refused to assume these leases, even at no cost, which forced Mrs. Struik to start her own business in the hospitality industry.

-With the vesting of all of the Dixie Lee franchisor's rights for the Northern Ontario area, Mrs. Struik is now in charge of eight units in the area.
-The Dixie Lee units affected by the court order were: Dixie Lee Spanish, Dixie Lee Garson, Dixie Lee Penetanguishene, Dixie Lee Bancroft and Dixie Lee Barry's Bay.

-Mrs. Struik was forced to seek the help of the legal system, when, on November 5, 2012, she received communication from the president and owner of Dixie Lee Food System, Mr. Murano, stating that he had suspended the payments due to her under their 2011 Settlement agreement.

-Mrs. Struik had sold her area-franchise interest in the Northern Ontario area back to Dixie Lee Food Systems Ltd., a company controlled by Mr. Murano.
-After Murano defaulted, a court order was handed down on January 22, 2013, which transferred all rights of the franchisor to Mrs. Struik.

 In April 2020, the start of the COVID-19 pandemic, the Dixie Lee corporate headquarters sought to help those considered essential workers.
 Through a phone line, the general public could donate a hero meal served by its franchises.

 Dixie Lee International

 One branch opened in Dubai, United Arab Emirates in 2008 but is now closed.
 A Kyiv, Ukraine location operated briefly in 2008 with plans to establish five restaurants in that country.

 Expansion to Manchester, UK was also attempted; the chain predicted locations in China and India would be in operation by the end of 2008.

 In 2012, an expansion was attempted into Jamaica.
 Malaysia and Sri Lanka were also targets for Dixie Lee franchises.